-It’s great for searching last-minute because you can just enter a country rather than a specific destination, and it will show you all the best flight deals to various destinations in that country.
+It’s great for searching last minute because you can just enter a country rather than a specific destination, and it will show you all the best flight deals to various destinations in that country.

 When booking a late deal you’ve got to remember that you have the power.
 The travel agent wants to sell their holidays and needs your custom to do so.
 This means that you can haggle to get a better price.
 The best way to do this is by following some easy steps:

-First phone up Teletext holidays or another similar company that deals with several tour operators and has telephone salespeople.
+First phone Teletext Holidays or another similar company that deals with several tour operators and has telephone salespeople.
 It is essential to phone as you can’t haggle on the internet.
 Get their best deal on the holiday you want and make sure you know exactly what the package includes.
 They may have to go off and see if they can get you a better price, but they will phone you back.

 Then take the price you’ve just been given and search on the internet and call other agencies to see if you can get a lower price.
 You can use your first quote as a bargaining tool to ask other agencies to match or beat it.

-Then once you’ve spoken to as many places as possible and got the best price you can, take this back to the original company you spoke to and ask them to beat it.
+Once you’ve spoken to as many places as possible and got the best price you can, take this back to the original company you spoke to and ask them to beat it.
 If they can’t, you’ve already got the cheaper quote from the other company and if they can, you can expect to make good savings.